 Tourist Information Centre

 Brunei has three tourist information centres to help you plan out your itinerary, catered to your needs.
 You can find one right in the Brunei International Airport’s arrival hall, near the main entrance!
 It’s open from Monday to Thursday and Saturday, from 9am to 6pm.

-The other tourist information centre is located at the Kampong Ayer Cultural and Tourism Gallery, and is open from Monday to Thursday and Saturday, from 9am to 4pm.
-Please take note that all centres are closed on Friday, Sunday and public holiday.
+The other tourist information centre is located at the Kampong Ayer Cultural and Tourism Gallery, and is open from Monday to Thursday and Saturday, from 9am to 4.30pm.
+Please take note that all centres are closed on Friday, Sunday and public holidays.